-To use ML in trading, we start with historical data (stock price/forex data) and add indicators to build a model in R/Python/Java.
+To use machine learning for trading, we start with historical data (stock price/forex data) and add indicators to build a model in R/Python/Java.
 We then select the right Machine learning algorithm to make the predictions.

 Machine Learning algorithms – There are many ML algorithms (list of algorithms) designed to learn and make predictions on the data.
-ML algorithms can be either used to predict a category (tackle classification problem) or to predict the direction and magnitude (tackle regression problem).
+ML algorithms can be either used to predict a category (tackle classification problem) or to predict the direction and magnitude (machine learning regression problem).

 - Predict the price of a stock in 3 months from now, on the basis of company’s past quarterly results.